secretstartups/handbook/content/handbook/total-rewards/benefits/benefits-survey.md

     | United Kingdom      | 3.04       |
     | United States       | 3.38       |

-1. I believe investing more of the company’s money into improving benefits at GitLab will help to attract and retain talent.
+1. I believe investing more of the company's money into improving benefits at GitLab will help to attract and retain talent.

     | GitLab                 | 2019 Score | 2020 Score | YOY Change |
     |------------------------|------------|------------|------------|